Problem solving is my passion

 Allscripts Care Director

-Simplifying work-to-be-done by applying usability principles
+Simplifying work-to-be-done through usability principles

 View Case Study